Ice Dam Removal/Prevention Tools & Products: The Good, the Bad, and the Ugly

 However, again, I’m going to tell you to stay off the roof if you can.

 If there is one DIY product that I would recommend to homeowners, it would be the humble roof rake.
 However, I want to stress that this is a DIY ice dam prevention product, not a DIY removal product.
 Once the ice dam has formed, you need professional help.

 Simply put, if you can get the snow off of your roof then there is nothing for either your hot roof or Mother Nature to melt.
 No melting snow means no re-freezing snow, which means no ice dams.

 In practice it’s difficult to get all of the snow off of your roof.
 However, if you can get most of the snow then you drastically reduce your chances of needing ice dam removal services.

-You should choose a plastic roof rake or one with small rollers on it, or a “snow broom.”
+You should choose a plastic roof rake or one with small rollers on it, or a “snow slide.”
 You don’t want any metal edges attacking your shingles.
 The technique is simple.
 You stand on the ground and you slowly pull the snow off of your roof.
 Get as high as you can reach, but do not stand on a ladder.
 If you see three inches of snow or more on your roof, then you might want to get out there.
 If you see six inches of snow it’s definitely time to get out there.
 You don’t have to grab the roof rake every time you see flurries, but you don’t want to allow the snow to pile up out there, either.

 Ice Dam Steamers